guxm2021/SVT_SpeechBrain/N20EMv2/audio_only/README.md

-# Audio-only Singing Voice Transcription with N20EMv2 dataset
+# Audio-only Automatic Music Transcription with N20EMv2 dataset
-This sub-project contains recipes for trianing audio-only SVT system using N20EMv2 dataset.
+This sub-project contains recipes for trianing audio-only AMT system using N20EMv2 dataset.

 ## Prerequisites
 1. Before running our scripts, you need to download, preprocess and save the datasets properly.
 For polyphonic singing recordings, we use [spleeter](https://github.com/deezer/spleeter) to extract the vocal part.
 Besides, to meet the requirements of self-supervised-learning models in our project, we resample the audio data into 16 kHz.
 We provide sample code in `prepare_benchmarks.py`.
 For the annotations, we save them to a json file.